inu1193/investment-calculator/README.md

     ```
 4. **Start the development server**:
     ```bash
-    npm start
+    npm run dev
     ```
-   The app will be available at `http://localhost:3000`.
+   The app will be available at `http://localhost:5173/`.

 ## Technologies Used